 No business buys anything just for the fun of it.
 Businesses only buy things because there is going to be a return on investment.
 Same thing for training.
 If it’s expected to work, then develop a way to measure the return on investment.

-7th Mistake: Because there is a risk the sales training program might not be effective, it would be better to not do any training at all.
+It would be just as erroneous to think, “Because there is a risk the sales training program might not be effective, it would be better to not do any training at all.“

 Copyright 2011, Mark Hunter “The Sales Hunter.”
 Sales Motivation Blog.